0xideas/sequifier-archive/README.md

 <img src="./design/logo.png">

+### easy sequence classification training and inference with transformers

 ## Overview
 The sequifier package enables:
-  - the extraction of sequences for training from a standardised format
+  - the extraction of sequences for training
   - the configuration and training of a transformer classification model
   - inference on data with a trained model

-Each of these steps is explained below.

 ## Complete example how to build and apply a transformer sequence classifier with sequifier

 1. create a conda environment and run
 > pip install sequifier
-2. create a new project folder at PROJECT PATH and a "configs" subfolder
+2. create a new project folder (at a path referred to as PROJECT PATH later) and a "configs" subfolder
 3. copy default configs from repository for preprocessing, training and inference and name them preprocess.yaml, train.yaml and infer.yaml
 4. adapt preprocess config to take the path to the data you want to preprocess
 5. run
 > sequifier --preprocess --config_path=[PROJECT PATH]/configs/preprocess.yaml --project_path=[PROJECT PATH]
-6. adapt dd_config parameter in train.yaml and infer.yaml in to dd_config path from preprocessing
+6. the preprocessing step outputs a "data driven config" at [PROJECT PATH]/configs/ddconfigs/[file name].
+It contains the number of classes found in the data, a map of classes to indices and the location of train, validation and test splits of data.
+Adapt the dd_config parameter in train.yaml and infer.yaml in to the path [PROJECT PATH]/configs/ddconfigs/[file name]
 7. run
 > sequifier --train --on-preprocessed --config_path=[PROJECT PATH]/configs/train.yaml --project_path=[PROJECT PATH]
 8. adapt inference_data_path in infer.yaml